isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 Also, a mailing list was created to deliver FAQ commit messages and other important events and to provide a forum for discussion that is more private that the newsgroup itself.
-Thus, maintentance load is distributed between all interested parties, preventing early burnout.
+Thus, maintenance load is distributed between all interested parties, preventing early burnout.

 After the creation of the group, several problems arose which were not sufficiently covered by the initial charta of the group.
-Such problems were for example the handling of posted job offers within the group, or how to deal with rapidly recurring ontopic questions of little value to regulars such as "Which provider/editor/operating system can be recommended?".
+Such problems were for example the handling of posted job offers within the group, or how to deal with rapidly recurring on-topic questions of little value to regulars such as "Which provider/editor/operating system can be recommended?".

 It was important for the creation of a group culture that these problems